Thank you for reading our post, please rate this article at the end.

 You must roll down the windows when you’re next in line for inspection.
 It shows you’ve nothing to hide.

-Border cops like to see what’s happening in the car and let them look into your car and see everyone.
+Border cops like to see what’s happening in the car and let them look inside and see everyone.
 Likewise, have all the passengers in your RV remove their hats and sunglasses.

 A clean RV shows you’re responsible.
 Dressing nicely also makes you look better.
-Generally, the more “normal” you look when crossing the Mexican border, the less likely you’re to raise suspicion or anything.
+Generally, the more “normal” you look when crossing the Mexican border, the less likely you are to raise suspicion or anything.

 You might be pulled over, and it’s not a big deal.
 Remain calm, leave the windows down, and unlock your doors.

-You should be fine as long as you’ve nothing to hide and have no criminal records or DUI.
+You should be fine as long as you have nothing to hide and no criminal records or DUIs.
 Be friendly, and understand they are simply doing their job.

 Why you Might Get Asked to Step Out of your RV